NGG-Group-CS320/Database/README.md

 * health_scores_scala: table containing the different scores calculated in scala
 * normalized_bandwith_date: contains misspelling but the rest of the queries use it computes normalized bandwidth for systems (bandwidth/maxBandwidth)

+Many of the queries used can be found in querydump.sql